 The book examines how Future Forward succeeded in mobilizing so much electoral support, whilst also arousing intense hostility from the conservative forces than demanded its dissolution.
 Thanathorn and his colleagues represented an existential threat to the Thai establishment – at least in the imaginations of the elite.
 Their ability to capture the zeitgeist and tap into the aspirations of digital natives and millennials whose felt little loyalty to older notions of Thai identity posed an immense challenge to the powers-that-be.

-Future Forward is co-authored by Duncan McCargo and Anyarat Chattharakul, an affiliated researcher at the Nordic Institute of Asian Studies who specialises on Thailand’s electoral politics.
+Future Forward is co-authored by Duncan McCargo and Anyarat Chattharakul, a research associate at the Nordic Institute of Asian Studies who specialises on Thailand’s electoral politics.
 Drawing on fieldwork conducted in 2019, and supplemented by extensive online research including interviews with the party leadership, it is based largely on primary and Thai language sources.

-Written in twelve weeks during the Spring 2020 COVID-19 lockdown, the book will be published by NIAS Press during the summer of 2020.
+Written in twelve weeks during the Spring 2020 COVID-19 lockdown, the book was published by NIAS Press in September 2020.